-On this day in 1924, future President James Earl Carter is born in Plains, Georgia.
-Carter, who preferred to be called "Jimmy," was the son of a peanut farmer and was the first president to be born in a hospital.
+On October 1, 1924, future President James Earl Carter is born in Plains, Georgia.
+Carter, who preferred to be called “Jimmy,” was the son of a peanut farmer and was the first president to be born in a hospital.
 Carter was raised a devoted Southern Baptist and graduated from the Naval Academy in Annapolis, Maryland, in 1946.
 He married Rosalynn Smith later that year.

 After graduation, Carter served in the Navy’s new nuclear submarine program and was looking forward to a career in the Navy when his father passed away in 1953.
 The Carters dutifully returned to Georgia and took over the family farm.
 Back in Plains, Carter became involved in local politics, serving first on the school board and working his way up to a seat on the George State Planning Commission.
 In 1962, he was elected to the George Senate and, nine years later, he became governor.